 Once you have decided on the size of your wedding that comfortably falls within your budget, comes the fun part – seeing how much you can save on all your wedding expenses.

 Here are some easy ways to save

 Get advice from the vendors you choose to work with.
 Tapping into their expertise and contacts will save you money.

 Do some online research.
 You’ll find tons of great money-saving tips and do-it-yourself ideas that will help.
 Pick and choose ideas that fit your time and talents.

-A good way to keep track of everything is by using a wedding planning app on your tablet or smartphone.
-The one we recommend is the DIY Wedding Planner app, but there are a number of good wedding planning apps available.
+A good way to keep track of everything is by using a wedding planning app on your tablet or phone.
+The one we recommend is the Wedding Planner by The Knot app, but there are a number of good wedding planning apps available.

 By applying and sticking to a sensible wedding budget based on your actual numbers, you might be surprised by the money you save.